roman-mueller/puppet4-sandbox/README.md

 At the time of writing Vagrant (v1.7.2) does not support Puppet 4 yet.
 It is always passing a deprecated option to puppet and it cannot be configured to find the binary at the new correct location.
 To work around this I'm using a inline shell provisioner to call puppet from Vagrant.

-As Vagrant only forwards specific ports by default to the nodes I'm deactivating `firewalld` on all hosts.

 There is no DNS server running in the private network.
 All nodes have each other in their `/etc/hosts/` files.